ktmellow/ttt/readme.md

 # Tic Tac Toe

-For this assignment, you will be combining your knowledge of data types, functions, DOM manupulation and HTML/CSS to build Tic Tac Toe!
+For this assignment, you will be combining your knowledge of data types, functions, DOM manipulation and HTML/CSS to build Tic Tac Toe!
 If you are not familiar with the rules you can read about them [here](https://en.wikipedia.org/wiki/Tic-tac-toe)

 ## Getting Started